firstdraft/appdev-lessons/lessons/string.md

 "Raghu".chomp # => "Raghu"
 ```

-This seemingly strange task is very common due to the way that getting user input works; usually someone has to type something at a prompt and then they press <kbd>return</kbd> to submit it, and that adds a newline to the end of the string that they typed.
+This seemingly strange task is very common due to the way that getting user input works; usually someone has to type something at a prompt and then they press <kbd>return</kbd> to submit it, and that adds a "newline" (`"\n"`) to the end of the string that they typed.
 Typically, we want to `chomp` that off the end of their input before we do anything further with it.

 `chomp` can also remove other specified character(s) from the end of the string, if they are provided as an argument: